bakame-php/http-structured-fields/README.md

 // via any given framework or package or super global.
 // We are using a PSR-7 Request object in this example

-$headerLine = $request->getHeaderLine('foo'); // bar;baz=42'
+$headerLine = $request->getHeaderLine('foo'); // 'foo: bar;baz=42' the raw header line
 $field = Item::fromHttpValue($headerLine);
 $field->value();          // returns Token::fromString('bar); the found token value
 $field->parameter('baz'); // returns 42; the value of the parameter or null if the parameter is not defined.
 ```

-The `fromHttpValue` method returns an instance which implements the `Bakame\Http\StructuredFields\StructuredField` interface.
+The `fromHttpValue` method returns an instance which implements the`StructuredField` interface.
-The interface provides a way to serialize the object into a normalized RFC compliant HTTP field
+The interface provides a way to serialize the object into a normalized RFC compliant HTTP
-string value using the `StructuredField::toHttpValue` method.
+field string value using the `StructuredField::toHttpValue` method.

 To ease integration with current PHP frameworks and packages working with HTTP headers and trailers,
 each value object also exposes the `Stringable` interface method `__toString` as an alias to